Skip to content

 When will the project take place?

-- We anticipate onboarding schools involved in the study during May, 2026, though work will not commence until the beginning of the 2026-27 school year
+• We anticipate onboarding schools involved in the study during May-June, 2026; project work will commence at the beginning of the 2026-27 school year

 What support will leaders in my school receive as part of this project?